 - Have you disclosed your use of AI in your client care letter or terms of engagement?

-Honesty and Transparency (Paragraph 1.4, Code of Conduct for Solicitors)
+Not misleading the client (Paragraph 1.4, Code of Conduct for Solicitors)

 Accuracy: The Fabricated Citations Problem